 Some patients avoid going to the dentist because they have fear or anxiety associated with painful treatments.
-Fortunately, at Dow’s Lake Dental, we offer IV sedation to keep you relaxed throughout your procedure.
+Fortunately, at Dow’s Lake Dental, we offer sedation to keep you relaxed throughout your procedure.
 Minimal sedation is generally safe and very effective on children and used commonly with even young children for their dental treatments.

-You can have peace of mind knowing that you’re improving your oral health without enduring the discomfort.
-Most patients report feeling calm and euphoric throughout their treatment, and typically don’t recall the procedure after it’s over.
+You can have peace of mind knowing that you’re improving your oral health without enduring discomfort.
+Most patients report feeling calm throughout their treatment.

-IV sedation is a type of anesthesia that’s used to have a relaxing and drowsy effect.
-Once absorbed into the bloodstream, the anesthetic will cause patients to feel drowsy and lethargic, but will still allow them to remain conscious throughout the procedure, depending on the dosage.
+Sedation is a type of anesthesia that’s used to have a relaxing and drowsy effect.
+Once absorbed into the body, the anesthetic will cause patients to feel calm and possibly be drowsy or euphoric, but will still allow them to remain conscious throughout the procedure, depending on the dosage.

 Upon being administered, patients will enter a relaxed state.
 Once the procedure is finished, the drowsy and groggy effects will gradually wear off over the course of a few minutes or hours.
 Patients receiving minimal sedation via nitrous oxide gas can even drive home on their own.

--Are fearful of visiting the dentist and may neglect the proper oral care that they need.
+- Are fearful of visiting the dentist and may neglect the proper oral care they need

 Contact Us for Comfortable Procedures

-Come see us at Dow’s Lake Dental and let us show you how IV sedation can help relieve your dental fears and apprehensions.
+Come see us at Dow’s Lake Dental and let us show you how sedation can help relieve your dental fears and apprehensions.
 Schedule a consultation with Dr. El-Hawary by calling (613) 406-6464 or simply fill out the contact form.
-With IV sedation you can improve your oral health, in a comfortable manner .
+With sedation, you can improve your oral health, in a comfortable manner.